S3-working-group/s3-practical-guide/content/src/defining-agreements/evaluation-criteria.md

 -   go for **simple and unambiguous** criteria and document them (to avoid discussion when reviewing your agreements)
 -   define **actionable metrics** to continuously track effects and spot deviations from intended outcomes
+-   set a **specific threshold** under which this agreement is considered unsuccessful